Wye Valley: Archaeology

 The valley has been inhabited for at least 12,000 years.
 Caves near Symonds Yat and Chepstow provide evidence of settlement dating from Palaeolithic times, and finds from later Stone Ages such as the Neolithic have also been found.
 These have yielded evidence of how prehistoric human populations lived as nomadic hunters and traders.

 Standing stones at Huntsham, Staunton, and Trellech all have origins dating back to the Bronze Age.
 Later, Iron Age forts along the lower Wye Valley, and in the Woolhope area, took advantage of the natural hilltops and promontories to form well-defended settlements.
 It is likely that many of these marked the edges of disputed tribal pre-Roman territories.

 Watling Street ran through the Roman settlements of Ariconium (just north of modern Ross-on-Wye) and Blestium (Monmouth), and a number of other small Roman settlements are known.
 The first evidence of the exploitation of iron and coal in the valley is found in the Roman period, with iron working known from sites at Monmouth, Trellech and elsewhere, as well as in the adjoining Forest of Dean.
 The medieval boroughs of Goodrich and Chepstow, at each end of the Wye Gorge, may have originally been established at this time.

 Closely following the River Wye, Offa's Dyke was built in the 8th century under King Offa to mark out the boundary between England and Wales and is, today, the longest archaeological monument in Britain.
 Offa's Dyke Path long distance footpath today traces the route through the Wye valley on the English bank, while the Wye Valley Walk follows the Welsh bank.

-The medieval period
+Medieval period

 When the Normans conquered the region in the 11th century they immediately built major castles at Chepstow and Monmouth to defend the territory.
 Smaller castles were built at St Briavels, Ruardean, Goodrich and Wilton Castle.

 Tintern Abbey was founded in 1131 by Cistercian monks, and largely rebuilt in the 13th century.
 It is the best-preserved medieval abbey in Wales and an outstanding example of Gothic architecture.

 Many of the smaller villages in the area probably date from the Middle Ages, and much of this expansion was probably associated with the early iron industry.
 The medieval iron industry consumed large quantities of charcoal and much of the woodland was coppiced for this purpose.
 Trellech was one of the largest communities in Wales during this period.